creationyun/TransferTimetable/README.md

    + Station: A name of subway station (e.g. Seoul_station, Victoria_station, ...)
    + Line name: A name of subway line (e.g. Metropolitan_Line, Circle_Line, ...)
    + Weekday/Saturday/Sunday/Holiday: The day which the timetable is in.
-     + It is recommended to enter Sunday/Holiday together in the [Weekday/Saturday/Sunday/Holiday] field.
+     + It is recommended to write 'Sunday/Holiday' together in the [Weekday/Saturday/Sunday/Holiday] field.
+     + You can also write 'Weekend/Holiday' instead of 'Saturday/Sunday/Holiday'.
    + Direction of train: choose up or down
-     + If you are unsure, you can also write a representative (bound for) destination, such as For_Aldgate.
+     + If you are unsure, you can write a representative (bound for) destination, such as For_Aldgate.

 2. From the second line to the end, you can write trains' destinations and arrival times.